Primary School Workshops

 Art Alive

-In this workshop students will explore the artworks of contemporary Australian artists including Ramesh Mario Nithiyendran, using their quirky and colourful pieces to inspire poetry.
-Students will learn to unpack visual art and expand their vocabulary.
-Bringing art to life by reimagining the stories and characters behind the works.
+In this workshop students will explore the artworks of contemporary Australian artists including Ramesh Mario Nithiyendran, using their quirky and colourful sculptures to inspire poetry.
+Students will learn to unpack and decribe visual art and expand their vocabulary.
+Students will write their own poems bringing art to life by reimagining the stories and characters behind the works.

 Video Vortex